-This is such a yum dinner to have on a cozy January evening.
+This easy vegan pasta is such a yum dinner to have on a cozy January evening.
 This Gluten Free Gnocchi is healthy, filling, vegan and fun to make!
-I made my gnocchi with sweet potatoes and it is so cool!
-But the great thing about this recipe is if you don’t have time to make the gnocchi, the tomato sauce is to die for and is amazing just with normal pasta!
+I made this gnocchi with sweet potatoes and it is so cool!
+But the great thing about this gluten free gnocchi recipe is if you don’t have time to make the gnocchi, the tomato sauce is to die for and is amazing just with normal pasta!
 So lots of options for you!

 sweet potato gnocchi

-- 1 cup of mashed/ cooked SWEET POTATO (~ 1 large sweet potato roasted)
+- 1 cup mashed/ cooked sweet potato ~ 1 large sweet potato roasted

 - Measure out 1 cup of mashed sweet potato into a bowl and add the flour and spices.
 Thoroughly knead with your hands.
 The texture should feel like dough, you may need a little bit more flour if it is still quite wet (add 1/4 cup of flour at a time if necessary).